reslp/phylociraptor/docs/introduction/minimal.rst

 Infer the best substitution models
 ----------------------------------

 Using filtered alignments we will now infer the best substitution model for each alignment and also calculate single gene-trees with IQ-Tree.
-This is done for each alignment in every aligner and trimmer combination (runtime: 4 minutes).
+This is done for each alignment in every aligner and trimmer combination.

+Let's go (runtime: 4 minutes):

 .. code-block:: bash